acmdas/das_fieldstones/morefieldstones2019.md

 “Because even though it doesn’t make compelling TV, the long-term challenges ahead of us aren’t going to respond to politics.

 “Dedication, resilience and concerted effort have saved us before and they can save us again.
 Except once again, it’s on us to speak up and do something about it.”—[Seth Godin}(https://seths.blog/2019/08/politics-vs-governance/)

+## In His Image
+Thu, 29 Aug 2019

+“Contemporary man ... attempts to create the world in his image, to build a totally man-made environment, and then discovers that he can do so only on the condition of constantly remaking himself to fit it.”—Ivan Illich, *Tools for Conviviality*